Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Link_channels.md

 **Step 1**

-1. Run the "/msteams-sync link <msteams-teams-id> <msteams-channel-id>" command in the desired MM channel.
+1. Run the `/msteams-sync link <msteams-teams-id> <msteams-channel-id>` command in the desired MM channel by the account of system admin.

 **Step 2**

-1. Run the "/msteams-sync link <msteams-teams-id> <msteams-channel-id>" when the desired channel is already connected.
+1. Run the `/msteams-sync link <msteams-teams-id> <msteams-channel-id>` when the desired channel is already connected by the account of system admin.

 **Expected**